voxpupuli/puppet-postfix/README.md

 Example: 'example.com, foo.example.com'.

 ##### `mynetworks`
-A string to define the mynetworks parameter that holds trusted remote smtp clients (postconf(5)).
+A string or array of strings to define the mynetworks parameter that holds trusted remote smtp clients (postconf(5)).
 Default: '127.0.0.0/8'.
 Example: '127.0.0.0/8, [::1]/128'.